1

 • Have a valid lease in Colorado; and

-• Have an income below 80% of the median for their area.
-You can find out whether your income falls under that level by county here; and
+• Have an income at or below 60% of the median for their area.
+You can find out whether your income falls under that level by county; and

-• You are at risk of eviction or displacement, which includes:
+• Are at risk of eviction or displacement, which includes:

 • You are behind on your rental payments; and

-• You have a document from your landlord demanding rent payment, which could include an eviction notice, a current eviction action, notice of non-payment of rent or a notice to quit, evidence of documentation showing the tenant is currently in process of mediation as required by HB 23-1120, or a court summons (Forcible Entry and Detainer); and
+• You have a document from your landlord demanding rent payment, which could include a demand notice, an eviction notice, a current eviction action, notice of non-payment of rent or a notice to quit, evidence of documentation showing the tenant is currently in process of mediation as required by HB 23-1120, a sheriff’s notice, or a court summons (Forcible Entry and Detainer); and

 • You do not have another source of funds with which you could pay that rent; and